secretstartups/handbook/content/job-families/sales/director-of-professional-services.md

 ### Requirements

-All requirements for the Professional Services Engineer role apply to the Manager, Professional Services role, as the management role will need to understand and participate with the day-to-day aspects of the Professional Services Engineer role in addition to managing the team.
+The Manager, Professional Services role, requires a high level of technical depth as this role will need to understand and participate with the day-to-day aspects of the Professional Services Engineer and Technical Architect roles in addition to managing the team.
 Additional requirements include:

 - Experienced in and with advanced insight to the GitLab platform
 - Experienced in giving and received positive and constructive feedback